Why use a professional firm?

 How can I reduce the stress on removal day?

 A professional removal firm will be a regulated and audited member of the British Association of Removers (BAR).
 In the extremely unlikely event that your removal company lets you down, there is no need to panic trying to contract another removal company.
 A quick phone call to BAR will ensure that another professional removal firm is sent.
 Any additional removal costs will not be invoiced to you.
 Your original quote will be honoured with BAR taking care of all the organising.
 You will also be compensated.
 Many unregulated removal firms offer no such protection.

 The lorry will need to be equipped with furniture protective covers, carpet protectors, sofa covers, mattress covers, sat nav and a vehicle tracker.
 A vehicle tracker will allow you a live update on the progress of your delivery.

-Professional removal firms will allow you to pay by card (maximum limit may apply), or on-line via BACS.
+AMC Removals and all professional removal firms will allow you to pay by debit card (maximum limit may apply), or on-line via BACS.
 Cowboy firms normally insist on a cash payment.